 For further information on the Centre for Advanced Training, including on dates and content of auditions, please click on Information for Students

-Study Leader: Mary Hitch began her career as a choral scholar at Clare College, Cambridge.
+Study Leader: Mary Hitch : began her career as a choral scholar at Clare College, Cambridge.
 She then trained at the Royal College of Music, and the Royal Northern College of Music and where she won the Contemporary Music Prize and the national Wagner Society award for her performance of the ‘Immolation Scene’ from Götterdämmerung.
 She has recorded with the Cambridge Singers and performed from Los Angeles to St Petersburg.
-She taught at Lancaster University and is now Senior Lecturer in Singing at the University of Cumbria.
-She is the vocal tutor for Carlisle Cathedral Youth Choir, and she has recently reduced her hours at the university to concentrate on performance and private practice, and work with the Young Musicians Programme at Sage Gateshead.
+She taught at Lancaster University, from where she received an MMus with distinction.
+Until summer 2017 she was a Senior Lecturer in Singing at the University of Cumbria.
+She is now a freelance singing teacher and performer, and she continues to study singing with Victoria Barbé..

 Hannah Reynolds received a first in performance and the Sir Geraint Evans award while at Cardiff University, continuing her studies over the years with a variety of singers at a very high level, bringing their ideas and expertise into her own teaching.
-Having performed professionally in musical theatre and as a classical soprano, she focuses on helping teenagers connect with their voice, and has undertaken courses in the Estill model to enhance that pedagogy.
-She sings with 2016 Choir of the Year “Voices of Hope” who in 2017 have been invited to the finals of European Choir of the Year in Helsinki.
+Having performed professionally in musical theatre and as a classical soprano, she focuses on helping teenagers connect with their voice, and has undertaken courses in the Estill model and with other voice specialists that enhance that pedagogy.
+She sings with 2016 Choir of the Year “Voices of Hope” who in 2017 were invited to the finals of European Choir of the Year in Helsinki.

 Hannah Taylor specialises in Commercial, Jazz and Popular music and teaching vocal technique.
 After graduating in 2005 she began performing professionally and working as a peripatetic teacher.
 Since 2012 has been actively training in vocal pedagogy, completing a number of courses in the Estill model.
 She is the Centre for Advanced Training’s specialist vocal teacher in pop, contemporary and jazz styles and is Programme Leader and tutor on the Further Education course in popular music that run at Sage Gateshead and tutor on the Community Music Degree programmer.
 She is an active performer, singing with a number of function bands as well as her own female a cappella quartet “The Shoeshop Quartet”.